 Extraordinary wildlife not afraid of humans, fascinating evolutionary history and beautiful volcanic landscapes.

-Extraordinary wildlife not afraid of humans, fascinating evolutionary history and beautiful volcanic landscapes make Galapagos like nowhere else on earth.
+Extraordinary wildlife that is not afraid of humans, fascinating evolutionary history and beautiful volcanic landscapes make the Galapagos Islands a haven like nowhere else on earth.
 From walking with giant tortoises in forests of giant daisies, to snorkelling alongside the only sea going lizard in the world, little wonder Galapagos wildlife holidays top many nature lovers’ bucket list!

 Tailor-made Holidays created just for you with all the support and guidance you need